Automated solving of constant-coefficients second-order linear PDEs using Fourier analysis: Some examples

 \subsection{Partial differential equations}

 We will show some examples involving each type of equation (parabolic, hyperbolic and elliptic).
 Although \texttt{pdefourier} is able to solve these equations with many more boundary conditions, the ones given here are meant to give a panorama about how to use the package to solve PDEs.
+An excellent website that can be used as reference to consult many examples of Maple and Mathematica results when solving PDEs can be found in Nasser M. Abbasi's website \cite{A1200}.